 Skip to main content

 Identifying pests on your hibiscus plant is the first step to protecting this gorgeous flower from bugs and insects.
-Once you know what unwanted guests are attacking your plant, you can come up with a battle plan to get rid of them so your flowers will thrive again.
-If left untreated, these pests can damage the leaves and flowers as well as spread bacteria and diseases throughout your plant.
+Once you know which unwanted guests are attacking your plant, you can come up with a battle plan to get rid of them so your flowers will thrive again.
+If left untreated, these hibiscus pests can damage the leaves and flowers as well as spread bacteria and diseases throughout your plant.

 Difficulty